 These types of tokens may be subject to tighter regulations.

-In particular, certain jurisdictions the sale of these tokens may be deemed to constitute an investment.
+In particular, jurisdictions the sale of these tokens may be deemed to constitute an investment.

-This is a case where substance will often triumphs over form.
+This is a case where substance will often triumph over form.

-One labelled ‘virtual’ stock market [Office2] was created by Ethan Burnside in 2013.
+One labelled ‘virtual’ stock market was created by Ethan Burnside in 2013.

 Mr Burnside was charged for breaching the Securities Act in the US.

-This precedent from the SEC states clearly that the formality of the instrument is immaterial in the US.
+This precedent from the Securities and Exchange Commission (SEC) states clearly that the formality of the instrument is immaterial in the US.